Stratobowl: Explorer balloons

 In 1934 the NGS and Air Corps co-sponsored the Explorer, a manned high-altitude balloon capable of stratospheric flight.
 After the crash of the Soviet Osoaviakhim-1 that nevertheless set an altitude record of 72178 ft, the sponsors redefined their primary objectives from record-setting to scientific research and tests of new navigation instruments.
 Air Corps Capt.
 Albert William Stevens, Capt.
 Orvil Arson Anderson and Maj.
 William E. Kepner were selected to fly the Explorer.
 Kepner and Anderson, experienced balloonists, were in charge of locating a suitable launch site.
 According to Kepner, an ideal site would be a crater or canyon, a clear grassy valley encircled with rocky ridges high enough to shield the tall balloon from any wind.
 Ideally, the launch site it would have a high-voltage electric line, road and rail access, "and a trout stream".
 Kepner and Anderson eventually located their dream canyon near Rapid City, South Dakota.
 City officials, fascinated by the expected publicity campaign, agreed to build a road and electric line.

-Anderson directed construction of a temporary village, housing over a 100 people, with the help of the South Dakota National Guard and the army's 4th Cavalry Regiment.
+Anderson directed construction of a temporary village, housing over 100 people, with the help of the South Dakota National Guard and the army's 4th Cavalry Regiment.
 The central pad, 200 ft in diameter, was cushioned with sawdust to protect the fabric of the balloon as it was spread on the ground prior to inflation.
 Preparation for flight was regularly reported by the national press.
 Explorer lifted off at 6:45, July 28, 1934, an event broadcast live over the radio and watched by 30,000 spectators on site.
 After seven hours in flight the pilots noticed holes torn in the bottom of the gas bag; quickly losing gas, the balloon plunged into an uncontrolled dive, its gas bag disintegrating as the balloon picked up vertical speed.
 At 5000 ft the remaining hydrogen exploded, sending the gondola in a free fall.
 According to Ryan, the pilots managed to bail out after the explosion, Kepner at an altitude of barely 500 ft; according to Shayler, they bailed out before the explosion; all three survived uninjured.
 Later it turned out that the Explorer missed a world record by 624 ft.
 The accident was linked to folds in the balloon's fabric that put it under extreme stress as the balloon expanded in stratosphere.

 The NGS and Air Corps vowed to launch a new balloon in June 1935, but the new helium-filled Explorer II was not ready until November.
 Watched by 20,000 spectators, Explorer II lifted off at 8:00 November 11 and reached a new record height of 72395 ft.
 Anderson, Kepner, and Stevens became the first men to view the Earth's curvature.